 Studies also suggest that grapes, high in resveratrol, may help to keep you living for longer.
 Resveratrol is thought to be linked to longevity through your genes, meaning that if you much a few grapes every now and again, you might just have a chance at living longer than you expect.

-Do you know any interesting facts about Grapes and their nutrition values?
-Share them in the comments section below!
+Do you know any fun facts about grapes?
+Share them in the comments below!